decoders

 The expected return value should be a DecodeResult<T>, which can be obtained by returning the result of calling the provided ok or err helper functions.
 Please note that ok() and err() don't perform side effects!
 You'll need to return those values.

-NOTE: This is the lowest-level API to define a new decoder, and therefore not recommended unless you have a very good reason for it.
-Most cases can be covered more elegantly by starting from an existing decoder and using .transform() or .refine() on them instead.
+This is the lowest-level API to define a new decoder, and not recommended unless you have no alternative.
+In almost all cases starting from an existing decoder and using .transform() or .refine() will be preferable.

-// NOTE: Please do NOT implement an uppercase decoder like this! 😇
+// Please do NOT implement an uppercase decoder like this! 🙈

 if (typeof blob === 'string') {